arsyhiy/dotfiles/README.md

 ## future ideas

-- adding fuature to install neovim config into .config automaticly.
-- made colorscheme for tmux.
-- make colorscheme for windows terminal.
-- make a convenient system of dependency for windows for programming
-- adding neovim instalation
-- adding oh my posh to windows

 ## Rules for this repository

 NOTE: rules are written for only enhancement and controlling my self from committing "legacy code"